Quality Management - exploring the role of the Qualified Person

 Master and PhD students receive a discount of 25%

-The fee includes course notes, hotel accommodation, drinks, lunches and dinners.
-In the event of cancellation, we refer to the general terms of condition of PCS (www.pcs-nl.com).
+In the event of cancellation, we refer to the general terms and conditions of PCS (www.pcs-nl.com).

 Désirée is a pharmacist by education and holds a PhD in Natural Sciences.
 She started her career in the pharmaceutical industry as Head of an R&D Pharmaceutical Analysis Department.
 After 10 years as a Senior GMP Inspector for the Dutch Inspectorate for Healthcare and Youth (then known as IGZ), Désirée fulfilled various Global Quality Management positions at Teva and was a registered QP and RP.
 Nowadays, Désirée is an independent GxP consultant.

 This module is part of a series called: "Quality Management in Pharma and Biotech".
 This series is designed to give participants an in-depth understanding of the QP’s role and responsibilities.
 See the other modules in this series below.

 Désirée Vendrig is an independent GxP consultant, Qualified Person, Responsible Person and trainer.